MateoNitro550/xxxwindowPolybarModule/README.md

 ### Installation

-To add the xxxwindow module to the polybar, simply add the following code to the configuration file of the polybar.
+To add the xxxwindow module to the Polybar, simply add the following code to the configuration file of the Polybar.

 <p align="center">
     <img src="/assets/installationCommandLines.png"